Jey999/SQL/README.md

 | Min   :  | MIN(UnitPrice) for the smallest value in a column for all rows selected                  |
 | MAX   :  | MAX(UnitPrice) for the largest value in a column for all rows selected                   |
 | COUNT :  | COUNT(*) for the number of NOT Null rows selected.
 If* is used then all rows are counted |

+SELECT SupplierID,

+SUM (UnitsOnOrder) AS 'Total on Order',

+AVG(UnitsOnOrder) AS 'AVG on Order'

+Max (UnitsOnOrder) AS 'Max on Order'

+FROM products

+GROUP BY SupplierID